dodcomms/dodserv/README.md

 ## The DIY or DIE Server allows:

 * activists to share information over public networks without compromising their privacy or security
-* activists to communicate with each other without any third party being wise to their activity or even the the knowledge that they are communicating with each other
+* activists to communicate with each other without any third party being wise to their activity or even the knowledge that they are communicating with each other

 ## References